Below are some of the milestones the Rosemere Cancer Foundation is proud to have helped our clinical teams achieve over the last 20 years.

 A Rosemere fundraising appeal to raised £112,000 towards the cost of a new Chemotherapy Unit at Burnley General Hospital.
 Rosemere funding was used to provide a sensory therapy room, a more comfortable and pleasant waiting area and decorative screens in the main treatment room to provide greater privacy.

-The opening of the NIHR Lancashire Clinical Research Facility took place at Lancashire Teaching Hospitals NHS Foundation Trust.
-The facility sees the collaboration of Lancashire Teaching Hospitals NHS Foundation Trust, Lancashire Care NHS Foundation Trust and Lancaster University and plays an important role in discovering new treatments and improving care for the future.
+The opening of the NIHR Lancashire Clinical Research Facility at Royal Preston Hospital.
+The facility is a collaboration between Lancashire Teaching Hospitals NHS Foundation Trust, Lancashire Care NHS Foundation Trust and Lancaster University and plays an important role in discovering new treatments and improving care for the future.
+Rosemere invested funds raised by the 20th Anniversary Appeal to provide on- site pathology and pharmacy facilities and initial funding for a dedicated clinical trials co-ordinator to help expand cancer clinical trials and make them more accessible across the region.

-The most advanced robotic surgical equipment in the world arrives at the regional Cancer Centre at Lancashire Teaching Hospitals, the first of its kind to be installed in the North of England, thanks to a commitment by the Rosemere Cancer Foundation to raise £1.25m towards the cost through the 20th Anniversary Appeal.
-Training will begin immediately and it is anticipated that the robot will be used to treat patients with urological, gynaecological, colo-rectal and upper gastrointestinal cancers by the summer.
+The Da Vinci Xi, the most advanced robotic surgical equipment in the world, arrives at the regional Cancer Centre at Lancashire Teaching Hospitals.
+The first of its generation to be installed in the North of England, this innovative kit was funded by the Rosemere 20th Anniversary Appeal and has since been used to treat patients with urological, gynaecological, colo-rectal and upper gastrointestinal cancers less invasively, with less pain, less risk of infection and faster recovery times.
+It has also allowed the performance of procedures never before undertaken in the UK.

 Rosemere Cancer Foundation provides 2 years’ start-up funding to help establish a service to assist patients to return to work after cancer treatment.
 The service, run by Lancashire County Council, is available to patients and their employers to help overcome the physical, emotional, legal and financial barriers that can prevent people returning to the workplace.